nikolasrist/nikos-blog/src/posts/2022-07-27-knex-promise-resolution-decoded/index.md

 };
 ```

 Let's walk through the differences between both functions.
-The first function returns a `Promise` object, and the query is executed against the database.
-The second function returns a `QueryBuilder` object instead, even though, the typing states, it returns a `Promise<number>`.
+The first function `delete` returns a `Promise` object, and the query is executed against the database.
+The second function `insert` returns a `QueryBuilder` object instead, even though, the typing states, it returns a `Promise<Foo[]>`.
 In this case, the query is not executed directly.
 We will take a closer look later, why this is the case.

 You might argue, why is the compiler not complaining as the typing is obviously wrong, and why does it have different behavior?